1mpossible-code/php-mvc-core/docs/index.md

 php migrations.php
 ```

+> You can use [Application](#application) db property to control database

 To create new migration just implement [MigrationInterface](../MigrationInterface.php)

-> You can use [Application][] db property to control database

-Example of migration can find
+Example of migration can be found
 with [the link](https://github.com/1mpossible-code/php-mvc-framework/blob/master/migrations/m0001_create_users_table.php)

 [Application]: ../Application.php